 But even if FRAND had historically been a global concept, other AHG participants argued that ETSI should nevertheless endorse new specific restrictions under the FRAND umbrella for its own purposes.
-Proposals included prohibitions on licences that require a royalty-free cross licence, prohibitions on requiring "grantbacks" of rights to improvements, and prohibitions on licencing for certain regions of the globe at rates different from those charged for other regions.
+Proposals included prohibitions on licences that require a royalty-free cross licence, prohibitions on requiring 'grantbacks' of rights to improvements, and prohibitions on licencing for certain regions of the globe at rates different from those charged for other regions.
 But none of these restrictions ever were agreed to, whether by the AHG or by the ETSI General Assembly.
-Instead, the AHG reported to the ETSI General Assembly that "The ETSI IPR Policy does not define FRAND", and that "The ad hoc group was unable to define FRAND conditions" (ETSI/GA42(03)20 8).
-Further, it reported that "holders of big IPR portfolios" "saw no sense in . . . attempts" "to indirectly define FRAND conditions by giving several examples of bad practices" (Ibid at p.9).
-The AHG provided with its report an "Annex A" that contained a list of supposed "bad practices" that had been proposed by those members who advocated additional restrictions, while noting that these had not been agreed to by the AHG.
-The ETSI GA, while accepting the report itself, went farther and deleted this Annex A entirely (ETSI/GA42(03)20 Rev.1; ETSI/GA42(03)34 4-5).
+Instead, the AHG reported to the ETSI General Assembly that 'The ETSI IPR Policy does not define FRAND', and that 'The ad hoc group was unable to define FRAND conditions'.
+Further, it reported that 'holders of big IPR portfolios' 'saw no sense in . . . attempts' 'to indirectly define FRAND conditions by giving several examples of bad practices'.
+The AHG provided with its report an 'Annex A' that contained a list of supposed 'bad practices' that had been proposed by those members who advocated additional restrictions, while noting that these had not been agreed to by the AHG.
+The ETSI GA, while accepting the report itself, went farther and deleted this Annex A entirely.

-In 2006 another effort to tighten the permissive nature of "fair and reasonable" was made within ETSI, with Nokia and two other manufacturers advocating that ETSI should "make changes to the [ETSI] IPR regime and practices" by "introduc[ing] the principles of AGGREGATED REASONABLE TERMS and PROPORTIONALITY into the FRAND definition" (ETSI/GA/IPRR01(06)08 2-3).17 The proposal was once again intensely controversial within ETSI, and was not adopted by the General Assembly (ETSI GA/IPRR06(06)24 Rev. 1 14).
+In 2006 another effort to tighten the permissive nature of 'fair and reasonable' was made within ETSI, with Nokia and two other manufacturers advocating that ETSI should 'make changes to the [ETSI] IPR regime and practices' by 'introduc[ing] the principles of AGGREGATED REASONABLE TERMS and PROPORTIONALITY into the

+&lt;sup>43 ETSI/GA/IPR02(03)05 3.